"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Can we expect the same aid every year?

-What if I have more questions?
+What if I have more questions about financial aid at Friends?

-Questions about Navigating the Contract or Re-Enrollment?
+Questions about Navigating the Contract or Re-Enrollment:

-Questions about SSS?
+Questions about Clarity:

 Quaker Families

-• Endowment for the Education of Quaker Students: In 2012, the Friends Seminary School Committee established a fund to ensure that children of Quaker families admitted to the School are supported financially so that they may benefit from an education at Friends Seminary.
+In 2012, the Friends Seminary School Committee established a fund to ensure that children of Quaker families admitted to the School are supported financially so that they may benefit from an education at Friends Seminary.

-• The Gilmore Fund for Quakers: This fund provides financial aid for Quakers.
+This fund provides financial aid for Quaker students.

 *Please note, individual Meetings may have their own education funds in addition to the ones listed above, so inquire about further support from your Meeting.